jsreport/docs/docs/adapting-jsreport.md

 See the [jsreport-core](https://github.com/jsreport/jsreport-core) for complete documentation for rendering.

 ## Attach to existing express app
-jsreprot by default starts [express.js](http://expressjs.com/) based server running on ports specified in config.
+jsreport by default starts [express.js](http://expressjs.com/) based server running on ports specified in config.
 This behavior can be overridden with passing `express` application instance to the options.
 In this case jsreport `express` extension will just add required routes and middle-wares to the passed instance.

 ```js
 var express = require('express');